 ♦ How friendly are the locals towards expats

-♦ Natural Disasters – Hurricanes, Tsunami, Earthquakes, Active Volcano
+♦ Natural Disasters – Hurricanes, Tsunamis, Earthquakes, Active Volcano

 ♦ Freedoms in the country

-♦ Is fresh food readily available and affordable without importing (does the country have a year round growning season too)
+♦ Is fresh food readily available and affordable without importing (does the country have a year-round growing season too)

-♦ Does the government rely on only 1 – 2 sources of income or multiple sources of income.
-No one source should be dominate.
+♦ Does the government rely on only 1 – 2 sources of income or multiple sources of income?
+No one source should be dominant.

 So, what does it cost to live in Panama?

-There is not one right answer to what it cost to live in Panama.
+There is not one right answer to what it costs to live in Panama.
 Some people live in a 5,000 sf house in a gated community or in a luxury condo 2400sf overlooking the Pacific Ocean.
-Others (like me) live in 1200sf houses in the mountains.
-Obviously the cost to live in each of these places is different.
-But there are some costs which are consistent regardless of where you live in Panama.
-I discussed some of these savings in a previous articles which you can read below:
+Others (like me) live in 1000sf houses in the mountains.
+Obviously, the cost to live in each of these places is different.
+But there are some costs that are consistent regardless of where you live in Panama.
+I discussed some of these savings in previous articles which you can read below: